 Though influenced by Satan and the world, sin is still a personal choice.
 Christ's sacrifice and God's Spirit provide our only defense against its pulls.

 God has providentially given us trials to build character, proving beyond a doubt that we believe Him and have a burning desire to be at one with Him.

-What is double-mindedness?
-David Maas explains that this harmful trait is analogous to being a double agent, serving two masters.
+Double-mindedness is like being a double agent, serving two masters.
 As Christ says, one master will be neglected—and unfortunately, it is usually God.